 Well well well….glen got busy and put another tent up in this garden to germinate all the seeds that we want to grow.
 The idea is to grow them in the tent and then move them after wards.
 This has been working well.
 The rest of the garden is magnificent!!!
 It grows all our capsicums and eggplants.
 And holy hell does it grow them!!!
 WE produce ALOT, so much so as i mentioned we had to start selling them.
 Capsicums are well under way in this garden as are courgettes.
 YUM!
 We have wild ginger and more carrots growing also.

 Back Tent Garden 2

 Well if one wasn’t enough we are putting in a second hydroponics system in our newest garden out the back.
 Glen will be growing the hydro outdoors till summer time then he will cover it with the tent.
 We are trialling this for the first time so will let you know how it goes.
 Anyway this new area is massive…the fence is done and it looks like a yard we could keep horses in hahahhahaha…but our primary vege is going to be CORN!
 I am so excited…it takes 3 months to get the corn from when we plant it so we need to get a hurry on.
 I am excited….wait did i say that already? oh well…

 Sorry i have just realised that i have been rambling again.
+Thats what happens when you are on an island all by yourselves.
 This iso time gives you alot of quiet time so any chance to talk, i do!
 What else have we done…maybe i should just list the things we have done instead of a sub heading for each otherwise this will be the longest blog in recorded history.